-Launched in 2010 with a grant from The Goizueta Foundation, the program has grown to support the research of 67 emerging scholars from 35 universities.
+Launched in 2010 with a grant from The Goizueta Foundation, the program has grown to support the research of 75 emerging scholars from 38 universities.
 In 2015 the Foundation made a $1 million gift to endow the program as part of the University’s Momentum2 campaign, allowing the CHC to continue awarding research funding to doctoral candidates from across the United States.
-The 2016-2017 award recipients will be the first class of Goizueta Fellows.

 Graduate Pre-Prospectus Summer Fellowships

 Pre-Prospectus Summer Fellowships will allow doctoral students to determine how the Cuban Heritage Collection may serve their research needs as they prepare the dissertation prospectus.
 These are exploratory fellowships to determine if research resources in the CHC will support a dissertation.

 Fellowships of $1,500 will be granted for one month in residence between June 1 and August 31 of 2018.